yadavalli-lab/Small-proteins-induced-under-low-magnesium-stress-in-E.coli/README.md

 ├── other_analysis
 │   ├── codes
 │   ├── dataframe
-│   └── figures
+│── figures
 ```
 ### Notes on Directory Structure and Files:
 - `codes`: This folder contains scripts specifically related to the analysis and generation of figures referenced in the paper, identified by their figure numbers.
 - `dataframe`: Contains data files that are used for the respective figures, matching the data used in the analysis scripts.
-- `figures`: Stores the generated figures, each named according to its respective figure number from the paper.
+- `figures`: Stores all the generated figures, each named according to its respective figure number from the paper.